Copyright 2026 ArcTouch

 5 min. read - December 10, 2014

 Last week, I wrote about why you should build an app experience like a steak knife because they do one thing very, very well — unlike the multipurpose Swiss Army knife, which does nothing particularly well.
-My point was rooted in the idea you need to have focus to create a great app user experience, which will lead to a virtuous cycle of delighted users and app advocates.
+My point was that you need focus to create a great app user experience, which will lead to a virtuous cycle of delighted users and app advocates.

 But there’s another big reason: lean app development.

 If you burden your initial release with too many features and capabilities, you won’t really know what you’re testing.
-And you’ll add valuable time — and cost — to the schedule without really knowing if you’re idea is salient.
+And you’ll add valuable time — and cost — to the schedule without really knowing whether your idea is salient.

 According to Wikipedia, the evolution of sharp table knives into steak knives started after World War I. Historically, table knives needed to be regularly polished and sharpened to be effective.
 The introduction of stainless steel after WWI meant knives no longer needed to be polished as part of routine maintenance.
 After WWII, a manufacturing breakthrough led to serrated steak knives that no longer had to be sharpened (or polished).
-And in the 1950s, a new heat treatment to stainless steel meant the knives would stay sharp — even if they weren’t serrated.
+And in the 1950s, a new heat-treatment process for stainless steel meant the knives would stay sharp — even if they weren’t serrated.

 That sounds a bit like a lean development roadmap.
 Stainless steel essentially was the MVP.
-And because it proved true that there was demand, “innovation” with the product continued and enabled the development of serrated knives and material engineering.
+And because it proved there was demand, “innovation” with the product continued, enabling the development of serrated knives and material engineering.

 The evolution of steak knives took decades.
 You don’t have that kind of time to build your mobile app.
 The fact is, what’s true today in mobile won’t be true tomorrow.

-Every year, Apple and Google hold massive industry events that turn the mobile world upside down then right-side up again.
-With each event, improvements to iOS and Android mobile operating systems and developer tools are revealed, and entirely new hardware platforms are unveiled.
-In 2014, wearables, home automation, and automotive integration became new opportunities for developers and the companies building digital experiences.
+Every year, Apple and Google hold massive industry events that turn the mobile world upside down, then right-side up again.
+At each event, improvements to iOS and Android mobile operating systems and developer tools are announced, along with entirely new hardware platforms.
+In 2014, wearables, home automation, and automotive integration emerged as new opportunities for developers and companies building digital experiences.

 As Ted Schadler and John C. McCarthy of Forrester Research point out, “Mobile programs are complex and continuously evolving.”
 As a result, organizations must focus on “multiphase engagement outcomes, not just project completion.”